$145 Find Cheap Flights from New York John F Kennedy Airport to Europe

 The average price of all round-trip flights from New York John F Kennedy Intl Airport to Europe clicked on KAYAK for each day over the last 12 months.

 When flying from New York John F Kennedy Airport to Europe, you should consider leaving on a Tuesday and avoid Sundays if you are looking for the best rates.
-For your return to New York John F Kennedy Airport, you’ll find the best rates on Wednesdays and the most expensive ones on Saturdays.
+For your return to New York John F Kennedy Airport, you’ll find the best rates on Wednesdays and the most expensive ones on Sundays.

 How far in advance should I book a flight from New York John F Kennedy Intl Airport to Europe?